Jonathan W. Hugg philadelphia

 Overview

-Jonathan served as an assistant district attorney in the Appeals Unit of the Philadelphia District Attorney’s Office, where he prosecuted more than 130 matters, both as appellee and appellant, before the Pennsylvania Supreme and Superior Courts.
+Jonathan previously served as an assistant district attorney in the Appeals Unit of the Philadelphia District Attorney’s Office, where he prosecuted more than 130 matters, both as appellee and appellant, before the Pennsylvania Supreme and Superior Courts.
 He maintains an active appellate practice.

 Representative Matters